gertjanbruggink/metrics/README.md

 Let me know what you think! @gertjanbruggink

 # CTI Metrics
 May 2019, I published a little cheatsheet to be used for measuring Cyber Threat Intelligence.
-I was inspired by a talk by  @MarSChauvin & @t_gidwani and their talks* on CTI metrics.
-From that moment on, I tried to keep anything related to measurement & CTI in a central thingy.
-Per Jan 2020, i've moved the details to this repo to make it easier for me to update the set and for you to plug/contribute the latest details.
+I was inspired by a talk* by  @MarSChauvin & @t_gidwani on CTI metrics.
+From that moment on, I try to keep anything related to measurement & CTI in a central thingy.
+Per Jan 2020, i've moved  details to this repo to make it easier for me to update the set and for you to plug/contribute the latest details.

 Target audience division when concerned about CTI metrics:
 - Strategic; Executive teams, C-level, CISO, business reps